 Painted Perspectives

 After a number of years visiting Painted Bluffs Provincial Park, we now only visit by boat.
 The land route is not easy, nor pleasing.
 After a long drive to Copper Creek, there is no suitable access because of private property, fencelines, and the railway.
 On the other hand, a boat can launch from Savona (or Tobiano) and go across the lake, following the shoreline up to the beach at the foot of the bluffs.
-The landing is an easy one on a gravel beach.

 A short hike up the slopes and across the railroad tracks is required.
 There is no discernible trail, but a route follows the dry stream bed up to the bluffs.
 Sinuous ridges extend from the hill above.
 The dominant colors are green (copper), red (cinnabar), orange (iron and algae on rocks).
 Nothing grows on the narrow ridges, nor in the rills between them.
 The foot of the bluffs is an eerie spot.
 A visitor can explore the foot of the bluffs easily or climb side hills for a better view.